Personal Safety Tips

 - Familiarize yourself with the location of emergency phones.

 - Do not hesitate to call the campus police at any time.

 Keep safe while driving, or returning to your vehicle

-- When parking, remove valuables from view and lock your vehicle.
+- When parking, remove valuables from view (including power cords for electronic devices) and lock your vehicle.

 - Engrave your valuables with your driver's license number and record serial numbers (Project IDENT - call 314-516-5155 for assistance).

 - Check inside your vehicle before entering to make sure no one is hiding inside.